lsst-sqre/kafka-aggregator/docs/userguide.rst

 .. note::

-  By default agents are generated under the ``./agents`` folder where kafka-aggregator runs.
+  By default agents are generated under  the ``agents`` folder from where kafka-aggregator runs.

-For the source topics initialized with the kafka-aggregator example module you should have this output:
+For the source topics initialized above, you should have an output similar to this one:

 .. code-block:: bash